-- Begin 'live' streaming of channels 10 and 22 to be viewed on the city's website. - Create PSA's that inform and educate our subscribers about city services. - Re-connect with the local education institutions. - Partner with Community Access Centers (CAC), formerly known as Neighborhood City Halls to produce more community based programs. - Reinforce relationships with CCSD to get department information as it becomes available. - Continue to research and obtain programming that has local and universe appeal for government access channels 10 and 22. - Communicate city government, educational programming, and news through social media outlets, such as; twitter, you tube, and face book to inform, educate, entertain and motivate citizens about government functions, services, activities, operations, and events.
+- Live' streaming of channels 10 and 22 to be viewed on the city's website. - Create PSA's that inform and educate our subscribers about city services. - Re-connect with the local education institutions. - Partner with Community Access Centers (CAC), formerly known as Neighborhood City Halls to produce more community based programs. - Continue to research and obtain programming that has local and universe appeal for government access channels 10 and 22. - Communicate city government, educational programming, and news through social media outlets, such as; twitter, you tube, and face book to inform, educate, entertain and motivate citizens about government functions, services, activities, operations, events.
 To date, Media Services has had a total of 26,721 video views for You Tube, Blip, TV and CNN IREPORTER.
 There has been 90 You Tube subscribers, 215 followers on Twitter and 1, 305 followers on Face Book.
-Media Services videos have been highlighted on the Toyota Good Ideas Project, Google Demo Slam and CNN IReporter.
+Media Services videos have been highlighted on the Toyota Good Ideas Project, Google Demo Slam and CNN IReporter. - Cablecast high quality programs of community-wide interest and will practice good, open and honest communications. - Showcase information and experiences aimed at broadening the horizons of its viewers.

-- Cablecast high quality programs of community-wide interest and will practice good, open and honest communications. - Showcase information and experiences aimed at broadening the horizons of its viewers. - Continue to monitor and partner with local/state/national organizations promoting PEG channels as value added municipal assets (e.g., state and federal legislation and messages). - Ensure reliability of all transmissions to Comcast and AT&T. - When applicable, work with the Law Dept. and others to resolve disputes arising from the Uniform Video Local Franchise Act. - Interface with departments to facilitate familiarity and use of Media Services and affiliated broadcast capabilities to ensure messages about City services, projects, events, and accomplishments are consistently communicated via the City's television channels.
+- Continue to monitor and partner with local/state/national organizations promoting PEG channels as value added municipal assets (e.g., state and federal legislation and messages). - Ensure reliability of all transmissions to Comcast and AT&T. - When applicable, work with the Law Dept. and others to resolve disputes arising from the Uniform Video Local Franchise Act. - Interface with departments to facilitate familiarity and use of Media Services and affiliated broadcast capabilities to ensure messages about City services, projects, events, and accomplishments are consistently communicated via the City's television channels.